Neonatal Brain Damage & Long-Term Outcomes

 Cellular Functions in the Brain

 The brain is comprised of many different types of cells.
-Neurons carry out the numerous brain functions; these cells process and transmit information through electrical and chemical signals.
+Neurons, a primary cell type in the brain, process and transmit information through electrical and chemical signals.
 Neurons connect to each other and are the core of the nervous system.
 They are also the cells that are the most vulnerable to injury.

-Neurons receive information from cells through dendrites and they send information via axons.
-Dendrites are short fiber branches, while axons are much longer nerve fibers that are lined with myelin, which serve to insulate the fibers.
-The synapse is the region where electrical / chemical signals are communicated from one cell to another.
+Neurons receive information from other cells through dendrites and they send information via axons.
+Dendrites are short fiber branches, while axons are much longer nerve fibers that are lined and insulated with myelin.
+The synapse is the region where electrical-chemical signals are communicated from one cell to another.

-The information sent to the neurons from the dendrites is processed by the neuron body.
-Multiple dendrites can send information a neuron, but in general, there is only one axon per neuron to carry information away.
-Thus, a lot of information gets bundled when it is sent away via the axon.
-Sometimes, however, only one nerve impulse arrives, so it gets sent away in a straight shot.
-Whether there is a bundling or a straight shot of a nerve impulse depends on the function, location, and strength of the impulse as well as the size and shape of the neuron and several other factors.
+The information received by neurons through the dendrites is processed by the neuronal body.
+Multiple dendrites can bring information to a neuron, but in general, there is only one axon per neuron to carry information away.
+Thus, a lot of information is bundled when it is sent away via the axon.
+Sometimes, however, only one nerve impulse arrives, so it gets sent away immediately, without bundling.
+Whether there is a bundling or immediate transfer, a nerve impulse depends on the function, location, and strength of the impulse as well as the size and shape of the neuron and several other factors.

 The cell bodies of neurons are typically located in the gray matter portion of the brain.
 The axons are part of the white matter, which forms the deeper areas of the brain.

-The nucleus is the control center of the cell because it maintains the integrity of the genes and controls the activity of the cell by regulating gene expression.
+The nucleus is the control center of the cell because it regulates gene expression.
 Groups of nuclei usually appear as gray matter and are mixed within the white matter in the brainstem.

 If a neuron is damaged so much that the cell dies, it will not regenerate.
 Injury of an axon may sometimes be repaired, depending on how much damage there is.

-There are many different types of cells that help support neuron function, and these include oligodendrocytes, astrocytes, and microglia, which are all a type of glial cell.
-Glial cells support the function of neurons by supplying oxygen and nutrients, insulating neurons from each other, surrounding and holding neurons in place, destroying harmful agents and removing neurons that have died.
-In addition, glial cells play an important role in helping with signal transmission.
+There are many different types of cells that are designed to support neuronal function, and these include glial cells like oligodendrocytes, astrocytes, and microglia.
+Glial cells support the function of neurons by supplying oxygen and nutrients, insulating neurons, surrounding and holding neurons in place, destroying harmful agents, and removing neurons that have died.
+In addition, glial cells play an important role in the process of signal transmission.

 Long-Term Outlook and Side Effects of Neonatal Brain Injury

 Knowing the location of a brain injury can give some information regarding what type of complications a child will face long-term.
 Of course, the outcome cannot be determined solely based on the assessment of the injury location.
-Important items to remember include the fact that brain injury is an evolving process.
-Clinicians recognize the fact that brain injury occurring during or near the time of birth is the most common cause of long-term neurological deficits in a child.
+It is important to remember that brain injury is an evolving process.
+Brain injury during or near the time of birth is the most common cause of long-term neurological deficits in a child.
 When a brain injury is suspected, head imaging is typically performed within 12 – 24 hours of the brain insult.
-Brain imaging studies must be continuous because an injury can evolve over days, weeks and even months.
+Brain imaging studies must be continuous because an injury can evolve over days, weeks, and even months.
 Examining the evolution of injury as well as the final extent of the damage is very important.

 Hypothermia treatment has been shown to reduce the likelihood that a child will develop cerebral palsy after a diagnosis of HIE.
 It also has been shown to reduce the severity of brain injury and resultant cerebral palsy.
 The more severe the brain insult, the sooner the brain cooling treatment should be initiated.